Financial fraud in digital transactions is a growing concern as technology advances, and more and more people embrace digital transactions.

 Additionally, financial regulators may impose significant penalties on banks and NBFCs for any fraud committed on their platforms under the Banking Regulation Act, 1949.

-Emerging trends in online financial fraud
+Emerging trends of financial fraud in digital transactions

 Synthetic ID fraud: